States we lend in

 Home inspectors typically examine the electrical system, the foundation, heating and cooling, plumbing and more.
 In Washington State, property inspections usually cost around $400-$700 for an average-sized home.
 That’s a small price to pay for peace of mind.

 A homeowner’s insurance policy (also known as hazard insurance) protects you against financial losses related to your home.
 A thief steals your expensive electronics.
 Fire destroys part of your house.
 A tree branch crashes through the roof.
 A standard homeowner’s policy can protect you from these and other losses.
-On average, home insurance policies in Washington State costs around $1,292 per year.
+In Washington State, the average cost of home insurance is about $1,539 per year for $300,000 in dwelling coverage.
 You can lower the premium by choosing a higher deductible if desired.
 Mortgage lenders usually require the first year’s premium to be paid by the closing date.

 Closing is the final step in the Washington State home buying process.
 It’s also referred to as a settlement.
 This process involves a lot of paperwork and the final distribution of funds.
 The real estate agents receive their commissions.
 The seller gets paid, if applicable.
 The lender’s fees will be paid.
 You’ll sign a series of documents.
 And, ultimately, you’ll walk away with the keys to your new house!

 If you are in need of the assistance of a seasoned mortgage company, Sammamish Mortgage can help.
 We are a local, family-owned company based in Bellevue, Washington.
-We serve the entire state, as well as the broader Pacific Northwest region that includes Idaho, Colorado, and Oregon.
+We serve the entire state, as well as the broader Pacific Northwest region that includes Idaho, Colorado, California and Oregon.
 We have been offering a wide variety of mortgage programs and products with flexible qualification criteria, and we’d love to help.
-Please contact us if you have mortgage-related questions.
+Please contact us if you have mortgage-related questions, or visit our website to get an instant rate quote.

 Whether you’re buying a home or ready to refinance, our professionals can help.